nahpu/lsumz-mammal-scripts/README.md

 # nahpu-scripts
 Scripts to clean and reshape NAHPU export data to align with Specify's comma-delimited (CSV) batch import format.
-The scripts are fine-tuned to match the input format of the [LSMNS](https://www.lsu.edu/mns/index.php) Mammal database.
 It takes a second to run.
 However, the automated process to incorporate tissue locations has not yet been implemented.
 It's done manually for now.

+> **Notes**
+> The scripts are fine-tuned to match the input format of the [LSMNS](https://www.lsu.edu/mns/index.php) Mammal database.
+> Feel free to modify them to fit your CSV input format.
+>
+> If you need assistance or are interested in sharing updates in the NAHPU GitHub repository, please don't hesitate to contact us!

 ## Requirements